 MIT's residential system can accommodate 38% of its graduate students; the rest find housing in the Boston/Cambridge area.
 Graduate students' costs for housing, food, books, medical insurance, and incidentals vary widely depending on marital status, quality-of-life expectations, and housing arrangements.
-For example, monthly charges for on-campus housing range from \$700 to \$1,926 for single students and from \$1,403 to \$2,075 for family housing.
+For example, monthly charges for on-campus housing range from \$800 to \$2,075 depending on housing type and location.